 - Positive institutions that you belong to that apply these positive principles.

 Positive psychology spends a lot of time around topics like character strengths, life satisfaction, happiness, optimism, gratitude, self-esteem, wellbeing, hope, self-compassion, and self-confidence.

-Seligman was unhappy with how psychology overall focused on the negative; such as trauma, suffering, pain, abnormal psychology, and little attention was being given to happiness, wellbeing, strengths, and flourishing.
-And so these topics are studied with the goal to help you flourish.
+Seligman was unhappy with how psychology overall focused on the negative, such as trauma, suffering, pain, abnormal psychology, and little attention was being given to happiness, wellbeing, strengths, and flourishing.
+And so these topics are studied to help you flourish.

 - P – Positive Emotions

 - E – Engagement